elasticspoon/personal_site/_posts/2024/09/09/2024-09-09-Suuuuuuper Weird JSON Bug.md

 end
 ```

 The crux of the matter here is that `VolunteerDatatable` is an object that implements `as_json` which returns a hash representation of itself.
-When the call `render json: datatable` is made it [renders the provided object as JSON, and sets the content type as application/json.
+When the call `render json: datatable` is made `VolunteerDatatable` [return itself as a JSON object, and sets the content type as `application/json`.
 If the object is not a string, it will be converted to JSON by calling to_json](https://apidock.com/rails/ActionController/Rendering/render).

 `ActiveSupport` then provides a `to_json` that calls `as_json` on a object, to return a hash, then calls `to_s` on that hash to get back a string (or something along those lines).